 Students transferring from other fields should make an appointment with the Graduate Officer or the Department Chairperson who will review the applicant’s background and make recommendations regarding the graduate program.

-The master’s degree is offered by this department only under the following option:
+The Master of Science in geology is offered by this department only under the following option:

 Plan A: Thirty-two credits including an eight credit thesis.

 Students must complete twenty-four credits in graduate course work from the following courses:

 |Geological Site Assessment|

 |Mathematical Methods in Earth Science|

 |Applications of Isotopes in Earth and Environmental Sciences|